Signed in as:

 filler@godaddy.com

-There are 4 essential concepts:
+There are four essential concepts:

 1. The individual sounds in words are represented by symbols.